All Episodes

 It was sewn up.

-Perhaps they didn't actually need to do that, because these things seem to almost heal miraculously.
+Perhaps they didn't actually need to do that because these things seemed to almost heal miraculously.

-But the problem was that there was the suspicion that, well, the story that came out was the family where this happened said that they had a big Labrador Retriever, which is very sleepy, and the little girl remembered waking up and seeing this big face looking at her.
+But the problem was that there was the suspicion that, well, the story that came out was the family where this happened said that they had a big Labrador retriever, which is very sleepy.

-And that's all she remembered, and so the family decided the dog must have taken delicately one big, thick claw and scratched it without waking her up, I should mention, at that point.
+And so the family decided the dog must have taken delicately one big, thick paw and scratched it without waking her up, I should mention, at that point.

 This was a scalpel-like cut, and the scar is still there, and the little girl is still having experiences.